robert-hh/micropython/docs/mimxrt/general.rst

 Technical specifications and SoC datasheets
 -------------------------------------------

-The datasheets and other reference material for i.MXRT chip are available from the vendor site: https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/i-mx-rt-crossover-mcus:IMX-RT-SERIES .
+The data sheets and other reference material for i.MXRT chip are available from the vendor site: https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/i-mx-rt-crossover-mcus:IMX-RT-SERIES .
 They are the primary reference for the chip technical specifications, capabilities, operating modes, internal functioning, etc.